David Lange: Litigation

-In 1996 Lange sued the Australian Broadcasting Corporation over an alleged defamation that it broadcast about him.
+In 1996, Lange sued the Australian Broadcasting Corporation over an alleged defamation that it broadcast about him.
 The ABC used the defence that there exists in the Australian Constitution an implied right to freedom of speech on political matters, but the High Court of Australia found against them, reversing the then existing law (see Lange v Australian Broadcasting Corporation).
 The case was later settled on terms favourable to Lange.

 In a key New Zealand defamation case (Lange v Atkinson [2000] 3 NZLR 385), Lange sued political scientist Joe Atkinson for representing him in the magazine North & South as a lazy prime minister.
-In a 1998 judgment, and on appeal in 2000, the courts affirmed a new qualified privilege for the media to discuss politicians when expressing the criticisms as the "honest belief" of the author.
+In a 1998 judgment, and on appeal in 2000, the courts affirmed a new qualified privilege for the media to discuss politicians when expressing criticisms as the "honest belief" of the author.

 Accidental release of secret report

 In January 2006, Archives New Zealand released to the Sunday Star-Times newspaper a box of David Lange's previously classified documents.
 They revealed New Zealand's ongoing involvement in Western alliance espionage, and a threat by the United States to spy on New Zealand if it did not back down from its ban on nuclear ships.
 Archives New Zealand chief executive Dianne Macaskill said the paper did not have the authority to access or print the report, and wrote to the paper revoking permission to publish it.
 In response, the Sunday Star Times said the information had already been released into the public arena and hence could not be retracted.
 The release of the document prompted a high-level inquiry to investigate how the top-secret report ended up in Lange's personal papers, in breach of security protocol.
 A secret diplomatic cable leaked in 2010 covers the accidental release of the document.